bchevallereau/ephesoft-extension/ephesoft-components-webservices/README.md

     mvn clean package

-The command builds a JAR file named ephesoft-components-webservices-<version>.amp in the 'target' directory within your project.
+The command builds a JAR file named ephesoft-components-webservices-<version>.jar in the 'target' directory within your project.